Setting Event Pricing

 - Late Registration End Date

-- The late period ends a specified number of days prior to the start date of the event as set at the Event Type on the Group & Registration tab.
-(See Creating Event Types, Tab 2: Group & Registration).
+- The late period ends a relative number of days prior to the start date of the Event as set at the Event Type under Pricing.
+This Event Type setting can also be changed in Shared Settings within the Event.

-- The late period can also be disabled at the Event Type, meaning the Base Registration End Date is the date registration for the event closes.
+- The late period can also be disabled at the Event Type, meaning the Late Registration Start Date is the date registration closes for this Event.
 This is useful when you have fewer than three rate periods or your Event is free; disabling the Late Rate allows you to set a specific date for registration to close.
 More instructions can be found here.

-Set the early, base, and late rates for each participant type.
-Registrants will pick the participant type as part of Registering for Events.
+Set your early, base, and late rates for each participant type under Event Settings.

 A percentage amount may be added to orders for the Event Type to help cover the cost of merchant fees.
-This is done at the Event Type Pricing tab.
+This is done in the Event Type Pricing settings.

 Requiring Minimum Payments at Registration

-Requiring full payment or partial payment per youth/adult can be enabled at the Event Type Pricing tab.
+Requiring full payment or partial payment per youth/adult can be enabled in the Event Type Pricing settings.

-A campsite deposit can be configured at the event (See Creating Events, Tab 2: Pricing).
-Campsite Deposits are billed when the registration is created and are applied to the balance due.
+A campsite deposit can be configured at the event when Numbers are used (See Creating Events).
+Campsite Deposits are billed when the registration is created and are applied to the overall registration fees.